Tracey buys a pass to an airport lounge for just about every trip she takes.

 - computer terminals for work or play

-Historically this kind of service has been for business and first class passengers but now the luxury is available to everyone.
-And when you think of the cost of airport food, it may be less expensive that you think.
+Historically, this kind of service has been for business and first class passengers but now the luxury is available to everyone.
+And when you consider the cost of airport food, it may be less expensive than you think.

-You just need to know the ins and outs of how.
+You just need to know the ins and outs of how to get behind those tinted glass doors.

 5 Tips for Cheap Access to Airport Lounges

-- Use a credit card with lounge access.
+- Credit cards with lounge access by country.
 There are many premium credit cards that offer you lounge access.
-At the expensive end, the access is unlimited – I didn't know you could pay $699 for a premium credit card.
+At the expensive end, the access is unlimited – I didn’t know you could pay $699 for a premium credit card.
 Yikes!
 But for some $100 premium credit cards, you can get discounts on lounge entry fees.
-Here's a list of:
+Here’s a list of:

-- Buy a lounge membership with your favorite carrier.
+- Lounge membership with your favorite carrier.
 If you fly frequently, a membership may make sense but they can be expensive.
-If you don't fly frequently you can purchase a day pass.
+If you don’t fly frequently you can purchase a day pass.
 The cost is $20 to $50 per three hours.
-Here's a list airlines that offer lounge memberships.
+Here’s a list of airlines that offer lounge memberships.

-- Buy a third-party lounge membership.
-A Priority Pass gives you access to 700 lounges around the world.
-There a three tiers of membership starting at $89.
-This gives you discounted access rates of $27 per visit.
-For $249 you get 10 free lounge visits and $359 you get unlimited visits.
+- Third-party airport lounge memberships.
+If you travel a lot Priority Pass gives you access to 700 lounges around the world through its membership program.
+There are three tiers of membership starting at $89.
+This gives you discounted access rates of $32 per visit.
+For $269 you get 10 free lounge visits and $386 you get unlimited visits.

 - Cash in rewards points for a lounge pass.
 This is hit and miss.
 With Aeroplan (my main carrier is Air Canada) I can buy one lounge pass for 7,000 points.
 Given that I can fly to Montreal and back for 15,000 points I don’t consider this a good use of points but you may find a better offer with your carrier.